 1. Make it easy to read

-The average recruiter spends very little time looking at an email.
-If you want your job application to stand a chance, your email cover letter format must be clear and easy to read, even on a smartphone.
+The average recruiter spends very little time reading each email.
+If you want your job application to stand a chance, your email cover letter format must be clear and easy to read – even on a phone.

 2. Be direct and to the point